Azure/Mission-Critical-Connected/docs/reference-implementation/Getting-Started.md

 Modify the respective file for the environment which you want to deploy.
 At least the variables which are marked as `required` in the table below need to be changed.

-Deployment pipelines taking a dependency on ADO environments.
-Each pipeline requires an environment created on the ADO project.
 | Required to modify | Key | Description | Sample value |
 | --- | --- | --- | --- |
 | **YES** | prefix | Custom prefix used for Azure resources. **Must not be longer than 6 characters!** | mye2e |